 The Direct Load Control Submodel requires each utility to demonstrate the costs and benefits of a direct load control program of customers' appliances to the Department which could include a customer-by-customer targeted program and a system-wide footprint.
 The utility would be required to use the Revenue Requirement Test to conduct a cost-benefit analysis of its proposed program.
-The Revenue Requirement Test is fully described in "Chapter 7: Cost-Effectiveness Frameworks", and is identified as in Option A proposed by Office of the Attorney General/Low Income Network.
-If the Department finds there are net benefits to customers, and approves a plan for a direct load control program, then the utility would construct the system and establish the associated customer credit, after the normal regulatory review of costs and expected proceeds in a base rate case.
+The Revenue Requirement Test is fully described in "Chapter 7: Cost-Effectiveness Frameworks", and is identified as in Option A proposed by AGO and LIN.
+The Department finds there are net benefits to customers, and approves a plan for a direct load control program, then the utility would construct the system and establish the associated customer credit, after the normal regulatory review of costs and expected proceeds in a base rate case.